sleiendecker/waltscience.github.io/_posts/2020-8-3-retailsales.md

 ## Where are we spending our money?

-My hunch that I might not be the only person upping my culinary game was right. **Food and beverage store sales have increased by about 8,800% since the end of February.
-That is an increase in sales of about 7.5 billion dollars.**
+My hunch that I might not be the only person upping my culinary game was right. **Food and beverage store sales have increased by about 8,800% since the end of February - an increase of about 7.5 billion dollars.**

 That also might explain the slew of home-streaming cooks - like the amazing baking videos from [Christina Tosi on Instagram](https://www.instagram.com/christinatosi/?hl=en).